What is family or divorce mediation?

-- Division of money and other types of property
+- Division of money, property and other types of assets and liabilities at time of separation or divorce

 - Alimony, spousal, or partner support